andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ![polygon-cover](https://github.com/andreykobal/polygon-ai-nft-avatars-minter/assets/19206978/f279e125-d201-442b-81b3-ceff2ff2ebba)

-Welcome to the **AI NFT Avatars on Polygon** GitHub repository!
+Welcome to the **AINFT Avatars on Polygon** GitHub repository!
 This repository contains the Unity game project along with the smart contracts used in the game.
-Interactive AI NFT Avatars is an exciting 3D game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.
+Interactive AINFT Avatars is an exciting 3D game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.

 ## Project Setup

-To set up the AI NFT Avatars on Polygon project, please follow these steps:
+To set up the AINFT Avatars on Polygon project, please follow these steps:

 1. Clone the repository to your local machine using the following command:
    ```